When Profiles are not enough: Process Plans

 Sequence steps have four nodes that can be used to connect individual steps.
 To do this, click on the area of the initial step and lead the displayed connecting line to the desired next step.

-If you click on a connection line, you can use the checkboxes displayed on the right-hand side to specify the conditions under which a subsequent and connected step is to be triggered (not all connection types mentioned here will necessarily be visible, as they are context-dependent):
+- If you click on a connection line, you can use the Checkboxes displayed on the right-hand side to specify the conditions under which a subsequent and connected step is to be triggered (not all connection types mentioned here will necessarily be visible, as they are context-dependent):

-- If deactivated
+- If disable